baksho/ds-maths-nutshell/README.md

 ## Books
-1. *Mathematics for Machine Learning* by Marc Peter Deisenroth, A. Aldo Faisal, Cheng Soon Ong (This version is free to view and download for personal use only.
+1. *Mathematics for Machine Learning* by Marc Peter Deisenroth, A. Aldo Faisal, Cheng Soon Ong (**Note**: This version is free to view and download for personal use only.
 Not for re-distribution, re-sale, or use in derivative works. ©by M. P. Deisenroth, A. A. Faisal, and C. S. Ong, 2024. https://mml-book.com.)